Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure

 is a solution of the BSDE

 on $(\Omega,\FF,P_z)$.
 Furthermore, by \cite[Remark 3.6]{KR:JFA}, there exists a pair of processes $(Y,M)$ such that $(Y_t,M_t)=(Y^z,\tilde M^z_t)$, $t\in[0,\zeta_{\tau}]$, $P_z$-a.s. for q.e. $z\in E_{0,T}$.
 Let $u(z)=E_zY_0$.
 Then the argument from the beginning of the proof of \cite[Theorem 5.8]{K:JFA} shows that $Y_t=u(\BBX_t)$, $t\in[0,\zeta_{\tau}]$, which implies that $M$ is a version of the martingale $M^z$ and that $(u(\BBX),M)$ is a solution of (\ref{eq3.21}) for q.e. $z\in E_{0,T}$.
 In view of our convention made at the beginning of Section \ref{sec2.2}, this means that $(u(\BBX),M)$ is a solution of (\ref{eq3.1}) on the space $(\Omega,\FF,P_z)$ for q.e. $z\in E_{0,T}$.
 Of course, $u(\BBX)\in\DD^q(P_z)$.
 Furthermore, $M$ is a uniformly integrable martingale under $P_z$, because under $P_z$ it is a version of the closed martingale $M^z$.
-Finally, since we know that $Y^z=u(\BBX)$, $t\in[0,\zeta_{\tau}]$, $P_z$-a.s., (\ref{eq3.33}) follows immediately from (\ref{eq3.20}).
+Finally, since we know that $Y^z_t=u(\BBX)$, $t\in[0,\zeta_{\tau}]$, $P_z$-a.s., (\ref{eq3.33}) follows immediately from (\ref{eq3.20}).
 This completes the proof of part (ii) of the theorem.

 Part (i) follows from (ii).
 Indeed, since $\mu\in\RR(E_{0,T})$ and we know that (\ref{eq3.20}) is satisfied with $Y^z$ replaced by $u(\BBX)$ and $M$ is a martingale under $P_z$ for q.e. $z\in E_{0,T}$, putting $t=0$ in (\ref{eq3.1}) and then taking the expectation shows that $\bar u$ is a solution of (\ref{eq3.2}).
-To show that $\bar u$ is unique we may argue as in the proof of \cite[Theorem 5.8]{K:JFA}. \end{proof}
+To show that $\bar u$ is unique one can argue as in the proof of \cite[Theorem 5.8]{K:JFA}. \end{proof}

-\begin{remark} If $g$ does not depend on the last variable $y$ then in Theorem \ref{th3.1} we may replace the assumptions $\mu\in\RR^+(E_{0,T})$, $g(\cdot,\cdot,0)\cdot\mu\in\RR(E_{0,T})$ by the assumption $g\cdot\mu\in\RR(E_{0,T})$ (see \cite[Theorem 5.8]{K:JFA}). \end{remark}
+\begin{remark} If $g$ does not depend on the last variable $y$, then in Theorem \ref{th3.1} we may replace the assumptions $\mu\in\RR^+(E_{0,T})$, $g(\cdot,\cdot,0)\cdot\mu\in\RR(E_{0,T})$ by the assumption $g\cdot\mu\in\RR(E_{0,T})$ (see \cite[Theorem 5.8]{K:JFA}). \end{remark}

 \begin{remark} (i) By \cite[Proposition 3.4]{K:JFA}, the solution $u$ of Theorem \ref{th3.1} is quasi-continuous. \\ (ii) Let the assumptions of Theorem \ref{th3.1} hold, and moreover, $f(\cdot,\cdot,0)\in L^1(E_{0,T};m_1)$, $g(\cdot,\cdot,0)\cdot\mu\in\MM_{0,b}(E_{0,T})$ and for some $\gamma\ge\alpha_0$ the form $\EE^{0,T}_\gamma$ has the dual Markov property (for the definition of $\EE^{0,T}$ see \cite[Section 3.3]{K:JFA}).
 Then by \cite[Proposition 3.13]{K:JFA} and (\ref{eq3.33}),